pourmand1376/hugopapermod_english/content/posts/2024/Install-GPU-Driver-Ubuntu/index.md

 I've tested this on 3090 GPU and Ubuntu 22.04.
 Yours may vary a little but the procedure it the same.

 ## Before Installation
-Install `build-essentials` if you don't have it:
+First, Install `build-essentials` if you don't have it:
 ```
 sudo apt install build-essential
 ```